 You definitely had the sense you were speaking with a young woman.”

-Wood once wrote the following in a letter to a friend:
+At 103 years old Wood wrote the following in a letter to a friend:

 Choosing to live in the timeless, I am now at the easiest and happiest time in my life.”